Nikeel03/NumberCruncher/README.md

 # Number Cruncher: Online Multithreaded Math Quiz Game

-Number Cruncher is a command-line based client-server multiplayer math quiz game written in Python.
+Number Cruncher is a terminal based client-server multiplayer math quiz game written in Python.
 Players connect to a server, can register/login, create or join game sessions and then compete in rounds by answering simple math-related questions as fast as possible.
-The game utilizes multithreading to handle multiple clients concurrently.
+The game utilises multithreading to handle multiple clients concurrently.

 ## Prerequisites